A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 These boilers, also known as condensing heat exchangers, are a type of water-tube condensing boiler with an advanced design.
 The premixed burner in these boilers is positioned at the top, creating uniform combustion.
 The hot gases resulting from combustion pass through a series of plates and finned chambers.
 These fins, arranged in sequential rows, expand the contact surface between the hot gases and the plates, significantly improving the heat transfer efficiency.

 Water flows through specially designed channels within the boiler.
 These channels are arranged in such a way that the water flow direction is perpendicular to the flow of the hot gases.
 This cross-flow design maximizes heat exchange, leading to a significant improvement in heat transfer efficiency and the overall performance of the boiler.
-Only premixed burners are used in these boilers.
-Raadman modulating premixed and post mixed burners, manufactured by Packman, are a suitable choice for these boilers, complying with the latest global standards.
+Only premixed burners are used in these boilers. modulating premixed and post mixed burners, manufactured by Raadman, are a suitable choice for these boilers, complying with the latest global standards.

 Compact Condensing Boiler | raadman